lewisfu/lewisfu/README.md

 - 🌱 I’m currently learning Linux, Python.
 Mainly skills related to Cloud Support and DevOps.
 - 💞️ I’m looking to find out more resources on how to become a better devOps engineer.

-- These are the things I'm planning to achieve in 10 months
+- These are the my learning objectives in the next 10 months:
 1. Learn AWS, get cert in AWS Certified Cloud Practitioner
 2. Learn Azure, get cert in Microsoft Certified: Azure Fundamentals
 3. Learn Agile, get cert in Certified ScrumMaster